-A/N: When speaking about DC Superhero Girls in this article, I am referring solely to the webseries.
-Cartoon Network has recently announced that Lauren Faust is developing a full-length edition of the series for the network which, to anyone who is familiar with her work and her stance on progressive female characters, is incredibly promising.
+Note that when writing about “DC Superhero Girls” in this article, I am referring solely to the webseries.
+Cartoon Network has recently announced that Lauren Faust is developing a full-length version of the series which, to anyone who is familiar with her work and her stance on progressive female characters, sounds incredibly promising.

 The concept of female empowerment in modern-day media is slowly becoming a central theme within many Americanized animated works.
-Both Steven Universe and Star vs. the Forces of Evil are presently-broadcasted highly-rated animated series that portray female characters in both a positive and powerful light.
-In this sense, we can argue that a portion of recent high-status animated series support feminist perspectives.
+Both Steven Universe and Star vs. the Forces of Evil are highly-rated animated series that portray female characters in both a positive and powerful light.
+In this sense, we can argue that a portion of current high-status animated series support feminist perspectives.

 However, the title under the critical telescope in this article is DC Superhero Girls, a webisode series featuring prominent female characters of the DC universe interacting in a school setting—one tailored to the superhero lifestyle, of course.
 This webseries follows a similar format to Monster High and Ever After High, which also fall under the category of webisode series set in themed schools.